 Please take the time to watch the following video by attorney Ed Smith:Slip and Fall Accident Compensation

-It is difficult to diagnose many injuries and symptoms soon after an accident, and treatment may be unclear.
-You must sign a release before accepting their offer, so you won't be able to sue them for the treatment you might require in the future.Recoverable Accident Expenses After You’ve Been Injured
+Diagnosing many injuries and symptoms soon after an accident is difficult, and treatment may be unclear.
+You must sign a release before accepting their offer, so you won't be able to use them for the treatment you might require.Recoverable Accident Expenses After You've Been Injured

 When you suffer an injury accident, you can recover the following losses:

-- You can recover your lost wages, which includes the money or value of perks you would have earned had the accident not taken place.
-Commissions, bonuses, tips and other income can be included.
+- You can recover your lost wages, including the money or value of perks you would have earned had the accident not occurred.
+Commissions, bonuses, tips, and other income can be included.

 - Besides physical pain, you may also suffer psychological and emotional trauma after the accident.

 Your Berkeley slip and fall lawyer must prove four main elements that are more likely to be true than not to have a successful case in California:

 - The property was owned by or under the defendant's control.
 Proprietors, landlords, tenants, lessees, and business owners are responsible for keeping a property safe.

 - Negligence was shown by the defendant.
 An act of negligence is defined as any conduct that would be considered negligent by a rational person under the same or similar conditions.